python-discord/site/pydis_site/apps/content/resources/guides/python-guides/app_commands.md

 __**EXPLANATION**__

-Most of the explanation is the same as the prior example which featured `SlashClient` which was a subclass of **discord.Client**.
+Most of the explanation is the same as the prior example that featured `SlashClient` which was a subclass of **discord.Client**.
 Though some minor changes are discussed below.

 - The `SlashBot` class now subclasses `discord.ext.commands.Bot` following the passing in of the required arguments to its `__init__` method.
 - `discord.ext.commands.Bot` already consists of an instance of the `CommandTree` class which can be accessed using the `tree` property.